 Amusingly, when Blondie and Dagwood did marry, the wedding sequence contained the following humiliation for Dagwood:

 However, a few strips later-- for which I have no illustration-- is even more apposite.
 Immediately after the wedding vows, Blondie warns Dagwood that they ought not to leave the church through the front door, as well-wishers will pelt them with rice and old shoes.
-Dagwood scoffs at this and opens the front door, only to get hit in the face with a thrown shoe.
+Dagwood scoffs at this warning and opens the front door, only to get hit in the face with a thrown shoe.
 I don't imagine Chic Young immediately shifted into slapstick gags right away, and even in the BLONDIE in the 1960s-- the period with which I grew up-- there was never a total absence of verbal humor, wherein Blondie would confound Dagwood with feminine anti-logic.
 But the BLONDIE comic books-- which included both original stories and reworkings of comic strips-- are replete with images of Dagwood's physical torments.
 For instance:

 But that's a separate essay in itself.